miroshnykov/sflConditionsBackend/README.md

 >
     - RUN: docker rmi [IMAGE ID]
 3. push to github you changes
-4. create a release for a build to be ready.
+4. create a release for a build to be triggered.
+5. deploy once build ready

  # Common Docker Commands